fsmiamoto/integration-react-react/README.md

 # integration-flask-react

-An test app where you can make a numerical integration using Flask and React integrated (ha!)
+A test app where you can make a numerical integration using Flask and React integrated (ha!)

 ### Requirements